What Is Investment

 Real EstateVery LowMedium10 years+

-While investing you should always optimize the investment horizon.
+While investing, you should always optimise the investment horizon.
 Your chances of receiving better returns will be higher if you stay invested for a long time with high-risk investments.
-However, you also need less risky and more liquid investments to fulfill your short and medium-term needs.
+However, you also need less risky and more liquid investments to fulfil your short and medium-term needs.

 Before investing in an asset, you must understand the risk-reward equation and liquidity.

 • Define your Investment Goals: Every financial journey is different.
-Hence, everyone's investment goals are different.
-The first thing you can do is define your investment goals.
-This will help you with the following:
+Hence, everyone's investment goals are different, too.
+The first thing you can do is define them.
+Finding answers to the following questions will help you do so easily:

-• Choose Investment Options as per Goals: Once your goals are defined, select the investment option.
+• Choose Investment Options as per Goals: Once your goals are defined, select the investment option that best suits your needs.
 Your choice will depend mostly on the time available for a particular milestone or event in life.

-• For example: If you want to buy a car after 3 years, you can invest your savings in a debt mutual fund and achieve your goal.
-Buying a house after 10 years means you can invest in equity funds and stocks.
+For example, if you want to buy a car after 3 years, you can invest your savings in a debt mutual fund and achieve your goal.
+Likewise, if you wish to buy a house after 10 years, you can invest in equity funds and stocks for high liquidity when needed.

-• Insure Important Family Goals: Certain family goals like a child’s higher education and marriage cannot be left to chance.
-So, you should choose investment options that offer good growth and protection for the goal.
+• Financial Backup for Important Family Goals: Certain family goals, like a child’s higher education or marriage, cannot be left to chance.
+Therefore, you should choose investment options that offer good growth and protection for the goal.

-• For example: Investment options like ULIPs have a life insurance cover with diversified investment options.
-Guaranteed Return Plans are safe long-term investments that offer guaranteed returns on the investments.
+For example, investment options like ULIPs offer life insurance cover and diversified investment options.
+There are also Guaranteed Return Plans that are safe, long-term investments that offer assured returns on the investments.

 You should select an option according to your investment goals and needs.